fsantanna/pingus/ceu/README.md

 - The memory for static instances is known at compile time.
 - Natural termination makes an instance innocuous and, hence, susceptible to immediate reclamation.
-- Containers require explicit manipulation of pointers/references.
+- Abstraction instances (static or dynamic) never require explicit manipulation of pointers/references.

 **How common are Lifespan Hierarchies?**